CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 To open a connection to your virtual machines in cPouta/ePouta, you need SSH keys.
 This is the default way to access new virtual machines.
 You only need to set up your SSH keys once.

 If you are already familiar with SSH keys, you can use your existing SSH keys to access the virtual machines.
-In the web interface, go to **Access & Security**, and in **Key Pairs**, select **Import Key Pair**.
+In the web interface, go to **Key Pair** section, and select **Import Public Key **.
 Name your key, and paste your public key (starts with something like "ssh-rsa AAFAA...." or "ssh-dss AFAFA...") into the other box.

 If you have not used SSH keypairs before, you need to create one.
 The web interface can take care of this for you.
-Go to **Access & Security**, and in **Key Pairs**, select **Create Key Pair**.
+Go to **Key Pairs** section, select **Create Key Pair**.
 Give your key a name and click **Create**.
 You get a "_keyname.pem_" to save.
 Save it in your home directory.

 ![ssh key pairs](/img/pouta-user-guide-keypairs.png)